1nsp1r3rnzt/pblog/content/blog/tradeshow-fair.md

 ## 💡 The Journey — Challenges and Learning

-That’s when I realized: entrepreneurship isn’t about competing — it’s about *becoming.* It’s like walking through caves of doubt, carrying a small torch of purpose, hoping your light might help someone else see their way too.

-One breakthrough moment came when I realized that entrepreneurship is like navigating through a cave of doubt — the deeper you go, the more you discover your ability to bring real value to the world.
+One breakthrough moment came when I realized that entrepreneurship isn’t about competing — it’s about *becoming.* It’s like walking through caves of doubt, carrying a small torch of purpose, hoping your light might help someone else see their way too.
+Also, the deeper you go, the more you discover your ability to bring real value to the world.
 That shift in perspective changed everything.

 I remember one night feeling self-doubt and listening to one of my favorite poems: *“If you are going to try, go all the way; otherwise, don’t even start.”*